What Boynton Beach, FL homeowners should know about creosote removal

 Creosote is the tar-like residue that fuels chimney fires, and once it hardens into a glaze, only proper removal — not a quick brushing — gets it off the flue walls.

-What affects the cost of creosote removal in Boynton Beach
+What creosote removal costs in Boynton Beach — and why

+On a Boynton Beach job, the price comes down to a few things.
 Cost depends on the creosote stage — soft soot brushes out quickly, but hardened, glazed creosote needs rotary tools and more time on site.
+Either way, the Boynton Beach estimate is free and in writing before any work begins.